 David Gilmour of rock band Pink Floyd bought Monksbridge in the 1980s.
 The current owners are Della & Alan Pascoe, both former athletes who represented GB in the Munich Olympics of 1972.
 Alan's specialty was the 400m hurdles and won a silver medal in the 4x400m relay.

-As we continue along this narrow street we pass some more old houses with more moderns ones built to blend in.
-The right hand side soon opens out to a narrow strip of green with some benches and a stream of the Thames on the other side.
-A footbridge and ford gives access to Rivermead Island.
+As we continue along this narrow street we pass some more old houses with more modern ones built to blend in.
+The right-hand side soon opens out to a narrow strip of green with some benches and a stream of the Thames on the other side.
+A footbridge and ford give access to Rivermead Island.